 - You pay interest on the money you borrow from your life insurance

-Before making a decision to apply for a whole life policy, research whole life insurance rates with multiple top rated companies to compare the rates.
-We can help you secure whole life insurance quotes from different insurance carriers to get you started to ensure you get the one that most effectively meets your needs.
+Understanding the whole life insurance policy is important.
+Before applying for a whole life policy, research whole life insurance rates with multiple top-rated companies to compare the rates.
+We can help you secure the best whole life insurance for seniors quotes from different insurance carriers to get you started to ensure you get the one that most effectively meets your needs.

-- Reliable financial strength – look for whole life insurance providers that have top financial strength ratings to assure the company will be able to pay a death claim to your beneficiary.
+- Reliable financial strength – look for whole life insurance providers with top financial strength ratings to assure the company will pay a death claim to your beneficiary.
 There is a limit on consumer protection if the insurance company goes bankrupt.
 Guarantee Association backs up policies up to $300,000 only.
 Choose a company with:

 - A “excellent” or higher from A.M.
 Best